dan-s-mueller/aerospace_chatbot/docs/source/help/overview.rst

 6. Response is generated using an LLM
 """""""""""""""""""""""""""""""""""""
 The response is generated using an LLM.
 The response is generated using the context retrieved and the LLM you specify.
-There are prompts used to generate the response, which are discussed in the :doc:`../modules/prompts` section.
 The choice of prompt is important because it will minimize hallucination of the LLM and also only return the most relevant information.

 The prompt which is used to return the response at the end of this process is located here in LangSmith `dmueller/ams-chatbot-qa-retrieval <https://smith.langchain.com/hub/dmueller/ams-chatbot-qa-retrieval?organizationId=45eb8917-7353-4296-978d-bb461fc45c65>`__.